Contact us

 How to organize the business

-The "traditional" management system is generally Tayloristic and objective-based; it provides for management focused on functions and the clear and defined control of their boundaries.
-Each manager or director is assigned the task of achieving a particular objective, for example: increasing sales, reducing inventory, improving product quality, reducing debt collection times, maintaining personnel costs constant.
-It focuses mainly on costs and efficiencies, giving rise to the so-called "cost center" management.
-The "integrated" approach, giving priority to value generation mechanisms, gives more importance to process control: the implication of this second model is having to redesign the company organization.
+The "traditional" management system is generally Taylorist and objective-based; it involves management focused on functions and the clear and defined oversight of their boundaries.
+Each manager or director is assigned the task of achieving a specific objective, for example: increasing sales, reducing inventory, improving product quality, reducing debt collection times, or maintaining constant personnel costs.
+It focuses primarily on costs and efficiencies, resulting in so-called "cost center" management.
+The "integrated" approach, prioritizing value generation mechanisms, places greater emphasis on process oversight: the implication of this second model is the need to redesign the company's organization.

 Continue reading the attached article...

-What are the reasons that push a company to adopt a centralized or decentralized structure?
-Centralization is the most binding way to coordinate decision-making.
-All decisions are made by one person, and then implemented through direct supervision.
+What motivates a company to adopt a centralized or decentralized structure?
+Centralization is the most restrictive way to coordinate decision-making.
+All decisions are made by a single person, and then implemented through direct supervision.
 On the other hand, a company adopts a decentralized structure simply because all decisions cannot be made by a single center, by a single person.
-It may happen that decisions cannot be transmitted because they are too qualitative and therefore difficult to communicate or because the single decision-making center cannot understand them.
-Decentralization, on the other hand, is adopted both because it allows the company to respond promptly to local conditions and for its ability to motivate.
+Decisions may not be easily communicated because they are too qualitative and therefore difficult to communicate, or because the single decision-making center cannot understand them.
+Decentralization, on the other hand, is adopted both because it allows the company to respond promptly to local conditions and because of its ability to motivate.

 Continue reading the attached article...